TheButlah/ProjectMARS/README.md

 - K-Competitive Layer
   - Implements the k-competitive layer for fully connected networks described in the [KATE paper](https://arxiv.org/abs/1705.02033).
   - Provides a novel generalization for it for N>=0 spatial dimensions.

+## Permission for Use
+Please feel free to use this library in your own work!
+Just be sure to cite me in the paper and code.
+If you found it especially useful and want to use it in your work, why not [hire me](mailto:rjbutler.main@gmail.com)!